Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Preliminaries about curvature functionals

 From the very definition of $M_K$, we notice that $\pi_{\hat n^\perp}M_K\left(\hat n\right)\pi_{\hat n^\perp} = M_K\left(\hat{n}\right)$.
 Using this, we observe that if $\Sigma,x,\phi$, and $\hat{n}$ are the same as in \eqref{eq:H0intro}, we have

-\begin{rmk} We consider a smooth hypersurface $\Sigma$ whose outer unit normal at a given point $x$ is $\hat n$, and the map $T(y):= Ry + h$, where $R$ is an orthogonal matrix and $h\in\Rd$.
-Then, using \eqref{eq:H0} it is easy to check that it holds
+\begin{remark} Let us consider a smooth hypersurface $\Sigma$ whose outer unit normal at a given point $x$ is $\hat n$, and the map $T(y):= Ry + h$, where $R$ is an orthogonal matrix and $h\in\Rd$.
+Then, it is easy to check by using \eqref{eq:H0} that it holds